{RE}GENERATING OUR NATURAL INTELLIGENCE

 MEALS AND SNACKS

-The Camp Couchiching Kitchen will be providing delicious and nutritious meals for the conference.
+The Camp Cooch Kitchen will be providing delicious and nutritious meals for the conference.
 Please outline any dietary needs clearly on your registration form.
 Coffee, tea, juice and water will be provided at all times in the dining hall.
 Other snacks will be provided at times indicated.
 BYOWB! – Bring Your Own Water Bottle. ***Please note, alcohol is permitted on Camp Couchiching property (BYOB), but no glass beer bottles – cans only please.

 AWARD NOMINATIONS AND PRESENTATION

 Our annual conference is also the time for us to recognize and celebrate the efforts and achievements of COEO members and other outdoor educators throughout the province.
 Join us after dinner on Saturday evening as we acknowledge the recipients of this year’s annual COEO awards.
-Please consider nominating a deserving colleague or organization — visit https://www.coeo.org/recognition/ and read about our five major awards.
+Please consider nominating a deserving colleague or organization — visit https://www.coeo.org/recognition/ and read about our six major awards.
 A nomination form can be downloaded from the bottom of the page.

 CONFERENCE BURSARIES